-The Transportation segment manufactures precision-machined components and assemblies that are used in high-efficiency transmissions, engines and driveline systems.
+The Transportation segment manufactures precision-machined components and assemblies that are used in highefficiency transmissions, engines, and driveline systems.
 Its focus on transmissions is centered on gears, transmission cases, shafts, shaft and shell assemblies, clutch modules and clutch subcomponents, valve bodies, pumps, planetary gear assemblies and housings/covers.
 In the driveline systems segment, the core product areas are power transfer units (PTUs), rear-drive units (RDUs), and engineered gears.
-In addition, the Company has developed systems such as the e-Axle that can be used in Hybrids or EVs.
-Additionally, the Light Metal Casting group can supply body/structural and chassis products that are also applicable to EV/HEVs as well as conventional ICE-powered vehicles.
+In addition, the Company has developed systems such as the e-Axle that can be used in both Hybrids and EVs.
+Additionally, the vertically integrated operations combine expertise in light metal casting can supply body/structural and chassis products that are also applicable to EV/HEVs as well as conventional ICE-powered vehicles.
 The Transportation segment also manufactures key components, systems and modules for today's modern engine.
 The primary engine components it manufactures are cylinder blocks and assemblies, cylinder heads and complete head assemblies, camshaft assemblies, connecting rods, flywheels, fuel rails and fuel body/pumps.
 In addition, it has the capability to provide fully assembled niche engine programs.

-The Transportation segment has 55 manufacturing locations, 4 R&D centers, 13 sales offices and operates in 13 countries in North America.
-Europe and Asia.
+The Transportation segment has 56 manufacturing locations, 7 R&D centers, 10 sales offices and operates in 12 countries in North America, Europe and Asia.